 We booked a one-way ticket to Asia in January 2014, got rid of our apartment and most of our belongings and set off with only a small backpack and this great old feeling back in my tummy.
 I lived there the best two years of my life, with my partner of 10 years, until it all came to an abrupt stop when he announced to me that he wanted to continue his life journey on his own.

 From then, out of an adrenaline rush, I bought a bicycle and set off to one of my craziest adventures of all: cycling alone 6000km between Malaysia and Germany, the final destination for my “new life”.

 That alone was a whirlwind, but so was life in Germany.

-I have been in Berlin for four years now, and still sometimes see it as a bit of a parallel universe I didn’t want to know existed.
-It’s been a rollercoaster for sure, but there’s this one thing that’s kept me together since day one: yoga.
-From one big adventure to the next, this blog has become a journal for my life as a sometimes lost single woman trying to navigate the world.
+I have been in Berlin for five years now, and still sometimes see it as a bit of a parallel universe I didn’t want to know existed.
+It’s been a rollercoaster for sure, but I have grown so so much as a woman (honestly, if the younger Amélie Gagné could see me now), and this blog continues to follow my journey through life, but also, there’s this one thing that’s kept me together since day one: yoga.
+From one adventure to the next, Mostly Amélie is the journal for my life as a sometimes lost single woman trying to navigate the world.